 See Moreland Affordable Housing Ltd (MAH) for further details.

 Moreland Affordable Housing Strategy 2014 - 2018 aims to maximise the supply of affordable housing in Moreland.

 Responding to Homelessness

-The homeless rate in Moreland was 94 persons per 10,000 of the population in 2016, up slightly from 93 in 2011.
+The homeless rate in Moreland was 94 persons per 10,000 of the population in 2016.
 This rate is well above the metropolitan average of 88.